 The structural designs are to be confirmed or amended by the structural engineer based on the works-as-executed (WAE) geotechnical report.

-WAE
+Works-as-executed Report

-At the completion of site preparation earthworks, the geotechnical consultant is to prepare a WAE report detailing encountered geotechnical conditions and how the remedial works addressed these conditions so that the residual geotechnical constraints can be accommodated within the structural designs for the development.
+At the completion of site preparation earthworks, the geotechnical consultant is to prepare a Works-as-executed report detailing encountered geotechnical conditions and how the remedial works addressed these conditions so that the residual geotechnical constraints can be accommodated within the structural designs for the development.

 Excavation Support